A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: The autocovariance equations of a restricted AR model

 \subsection{Computing the parameters of a restricted AR model from a predefined target autocovariance function}

-In Section \ref{subsec_fromVar2AR} it was shown that the $p+1$ parameters of an (unrestricted) AR($p$) model can be computed to reproduce the first $p+1$ values of a predefined target autocovariance function through the YW approach.
-It was also discussed how the exact matching up to lag $p$ could be sacrified in favour of improving the global matching by employing autocovariance equations for lags larger than $p$.
-In this section, restricted AR models are considered as an additional strategy to increase the control on the obtained AR autocovariance function for time lags larger than the number of regression coefficients, $N$.
+In Section \ref{subsec_fromVar2AR} it was shown that the $p+1$ parameters of an (unrestricted) AR($p$) model can be computed to reproduce the first $p+1$ values of a predefined target autocovariance function through the Y-W approach.
+It was also discussed how the exact matching up to lag $p$ could be sacrificed in favour of improving the global matching by employing autocovariance equations for lags larger than $p$.
+In this section, restricted AR models are considered as an additional strategy to increase the control on the obtained model autocovariance function for time lags larger than the number of regression coefficients, $N$.

 Without loss of generality, consider the problem of computing the parameters of a restricted AR model given by $\textbf{j}=[1,2,5]$.
 Note that the model parsimony is the same than that of the AR(3) model employed in Section \ref{subsec_fromVar2AR}, i.e. $N=3$, but in this case the model order is $p=5$.
 Let us start by considering the autocovariance equations of the corresponding unrestricted AR(5) model, for lags $l=0,...,5$: